MicrosoftDocs/cpp-docs/docs/c-runtime-library/debug-versions-of-heap-allocation-functions.md

 ---
-title: "Debug versions of heap allocation functions | Microsoft Docs"
+title: Debug versions of heap allocation functions
 description: Use debug versions of heap allocation functions in the C run-time library.
 These functions have the same names as the release versions with _dbg appended. ms.date: 02/03/2023
 helpviewer_keywords: